 Although it’s tempting to get your hands on a campaign and start building by instinct, you might end up building yourself into a corner if you start out without a plan for where your campaign map will begin and end.

-Figuring out where your map should begin is only one half of it.
 You should also put some thought into where your map will end.
 It can be tempting to build your map so that contacts travel all the way from being a new lead to becoming a loyal customer on one map.
 This isn’t necessarily wrong; theoretically, you could have only one map for your entire business.
 However, having a giant, complex map may prove to be more difficult to maintain over time.
 Nesting campaigns — or combining numerous campaigns for the bigger-picture view on one simple map — allows you to keep all your communications with leads and customers neatly organized so that you can easily optimize them on a regular basis.
 This leads us to our next best practice.

-While you can build this on top of an existing map, there are a few benefits of separating it.
+While you can build this on top of an existing map, there are a few benefits of separating them.
 For one thing, by adding contacts to another map, you can avoid adding them in a second place on your first map.
-Even though contacts can be on two points of one map simultaneously, this might create confusion, and you’ll need to be careful in building to make sure that contacts do not repeat steps that should happen only once.
+Even though contacts can be on two points of one map simultaneously, this might create confusion, and you’ll need to make sure that contacts do not repeat steps that should happen only once.
 Another benefit of having this process on a separate map is that you can have multiple maps adding people to the campaigns.
 For example, say you have one campaign for selling product A and another for selling product B. Both campaigns can have a step that adds people to the same Credit Card Failure Campaign so that you don’t have to build it twice, in two places.

 On each map, you can view reports such as Contact Flow, Goal Conversion, Customer Lifetime Value and more that reveal how all the components of one campaign affect each other and how they contribute to the overall goal.
-This means that if you have some processes spread across multiple maps, or campaign nesting, you may not be able to get insight into how an element on one map is affecting an element on a different map.
+This means that if you have some processes spread across multiple maps, or campaign nesting, you may not be able to get insight into how an element on one map is affecting an element on another.

 Reporting maps solve this.
 A reporting map is a campaign that has no actions on it, only triggers, filters and goals.
 This means a contact can travel through your reporting map and any of your other campaigns simultaneously.
 They don’t need to receive any additional emails, have tags changed, or have fields updated.
 They just need to activate triggers and goals for you to see how elements from different campaigns are having an effect on a contact’s experience.